Let Nas Down: Background

-Growing up J. Cole idolized American rapper Nas, even posting his rap verses on his wall.
-Once J. Cole had signed to Roc Nation in 2009, he began preparing his debut album Cole World: The Sideline Story.
-On May 31, 2010 he released the first single "Who Dat" which failed to garner commercial success.
-After that Cole tried harder to find a good hit record for his record label.
+Growing up, J. Cole idolized American rapper Nas, even pasting his rap verses on his wall.
+Once J. Cole signed to Roc Nation in 2009, he began preparing his debut album Cole World: The Sideline Story.
+On May 31, 2010, he released the first single "Who Dat", which failed to garner commercial success.
+Cole tried harder to find a good hit record for his record label.
 Through that long process, Cole had countless meetings with Jay-Z to discuss new songs he had made.
 Although Jay backed them as good songs, Roc Nation concluded that none of them were hits.
 Cole explained that soon after all these dead ends, One night I was in this hotel room after a show and I was listening to The College Dropout, as I do.
 And on the worst song on that album, which is my favorite album, so I'm not dissing.
 But on the worse song on that album, "The New Workout Plan," I heard the shit that I had been hearing for like—eight years now.
 I heard it different as a producer like oh shit... made a rough version of the beat right there in the hotel room.
 By the time I got back to Europe a few days later I had "Work Out".

-"Work Out" would become the highly successful lead single from his debut album, peaking within the number 13 on the Billboard Hot 100.
-Following its release as a single, J. Cole received a phone call from his mentor, producer No ID.
+"Work Out" would become the highly successful lead single from his debut album, peaking at number 13 on the Billboard Hot 100.
+Following its release as a single, J. Cole received a phone call from his mentor and producer No ID.
 No ID told Cole that he was in the studio with Nas, and that Nas had told him that he hated the song "Work Out".
-Cole was devastated upon hearing that, which made him write the tribute song to his idol, "Let Nas Down" the following year.
+Cole was devastated upon hearing that, which made him write the tribute song to his idol, "Let Nas Down", the following year.
 Less than a week after creating and recording the song, Cole ran into Nas at a Houston airport at six in the morning boarding the same flight as him.
 Nas ended up sitting behind him, with Cole playing the song for him.
 Nas felt honored by the song and was very impressed by it.

 A month prior to Born Sinners release, Cole previewed the song for New York radio personality Peter Rosenberg, where he reported the title as "I Disappointed Nas", which Cole laughed off as incorrect.
-The song has been compared to Kanye West's "Big Brother" and Nas' "Unauthorized Biography of Rakim".
+The song has been compared to Kanye West's "Big Brother" and Nas' "Unauthorized Biography of Rakim", due to the similar content of all three songs discussing the artists' relationship with their mentors.
 Leading up to its release, it was the album's most discussed song.